 int so we can use it as a key in our dictionary.
 If we left it as a float,

-we would get an error when we try to run the project.
+we would get an error when we tried to run the project.

 round_mouse_scroll_value is not equal to the current weapon name using

-If the weapon is different than the player’s current weapon, we assign
+If the weapon is different from the player’s current weapon, we assign

 true so the player will change weapons in